rundeck/docs/docs/manual/user-management/user-classes.md

 To assign a class to a user:

-1. Login to Process Automation as an admin equivalent account.
+1. Login to Runbook Automation as an admin equivalent account.
 1. Open the System Menu (gear icon) and select **User Manager**
 1. Select the User Classes Tab
 1. Click **Assign a New User**